DFHack/dfhack/docs/Compile.rst

 You also need zlib, libsdl (1.2, not sdl2, like DF), perl, and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
-You should be able to find them in your distro repositories.
+You should be able to find them in your distribution's repositories.

 To build `stonesense`, you'll also need OpenGL headers.

-Here are some package install commands for various platforms:
+Here are some package install commands for various distributions:

 * On Arch linux: